-At the MFR Center, the main technique our independent therapists use, is the John F. Barnes’ style of Myofascial Release (www.myofascialrelease.com).
+At the MFR Center, the main technique our independent therapists use is the John F. Barnes’ style of Myofascial Release.
 However, as every body is different, and your therapist may incorporate any of these techniques below into your session so you can get the most comprehensive treatment for your needs.

 Several of our therapists also offer individualized intensive treatment programs specifically designed to assist you in overcoming chronic pain and health/mobility issues, for both 1 and 2 week periods.
 The intensive program includes postural analysis, uncovering emotional holding patterns, intensive MFR therapy sessions, guided meditation, self-treatment instruction and a group unwinding experience.
 You may receive treatments from the lead therapist and any of our staff therapists.
 Discount: $10 per hour for any week with over 5 hours.

-Internship – For MFR therapists, once you complete at least one Mentoring Program, we offer an internship wherein you provide MFR sessions to clients with another therapist at a discounted rate.
+Internship – For MFR therapists, once you complete at least 6 hours of the Mentoring Program, we offer an internship wherein you provide either 30 minute MFR sessions to clients with another therapist or a 60 minute MFR session with just you, at a discounted rate of $75.
 For more details, please email us.
-For clients, we offer these Dual Sessions at a discounted rate of $75.

 Myofascial Release (MFR) – A highly interactive stretching technique that works with the patient’s body to determine the direction, force, and duration of the stretch to facilitate maximum relaxation of the tight or restricted tissues.
 The MFR therapist acts as a facilitator, working with the patient, not on the patient with no lotions or creams.
 Rather than planning a step-by-step treatment session, the therapist using MFR waits for guidance from the patient’s body.
 MFR helps the patient to achieve the most efficient movement patterns that the patient’s body can maintain with the least amount of effort.
 Frances, Tom and Michelle teach Myofascial Release at Hands on Healing Institute and all the therapists have been trained extensively in this technique.

-Visceral Manipulation – Visceral Manipulation is a manual therapy consisting of gentle, specific placed manual forces that encourage normal mobility, tone and inherent tissue motion of the viscera, their connective tissue and other areas of the body where physiologic motion has been impaired.
+Visceral Manipulation - Visceral Manipulation is a manual therapy consisting of gentle, specific placed manual forces that encourage normal mobility, tone and inherent tissue motion of the viscera, their connective tissue and other areas of the body where physiologic motion has been impaired.
 We focus on the digestive viscera.
-Frances, Lara, Michelle and Tabitha have been trained in this technique.
+Frances, Olga, Michelle, Tabitha and Lara have been trained in this technique.

-Skin Rolling – A form of MFR that uses gently rolling, pulling and manipulation of the skin over taut muscles, scar tissue and trigger points so that the physical skin can flow efficiently over the body.
-Frances and Michelle teach Skin Rolling, and all the therapists have been trained in this technique.
+Skin Rolling - A form of Myofascial Release that uses gently rolling, pulling and manipulation of the skin over taut muscles, scar tissue and trigger points so that the physical skin can flow efficiently over the body.
+Restrictions in the skin form from trauma and compensation patterns, so when these are released, the body moves more easily and without as much pain.
+Frances developed and teaches Skin Rolling, and all the therapists have been trained in this technique.

 Deep Mobilization - A form of MFR similar to structural integration, in that the therapist will slowly and deeply move through the restricted muscles, scar tissue and adhesions to free up layers of fascia near the surface of the muscles.
 Frances and Tom teach Deep Mobilization, and all the therapists have been trained in this technique.

-Craniosacral Therapy (CST) – A gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system – comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
-Using a soft touch generally no greater than 5 grams, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
-Frances, Kelly, Lara, and Olga have been trained in this technique.
+Craniosacral Therapy (CST) - A gentle, hands-on method of evaluating and enhancing the functioning of a physiological body system called the craniosacral system - comprised of the membranes and cerebrospinal fluid that surround and protect the brain and spinal cord.
+Using a soft touch, practitioners release restrictions in the craniosacral system to improve the functioning of the central nervous system.
+Frances, Lara, and Olga have been trained in this technique.

 Aromatherapy - The static application of essential oils on points on the body to help relieve pain and dysfunction.
 The oils are applied with the therapists hands, resting on your skin, using the therapist’s heat and energy from their hands to activate the oils’ healing potential.
 Our oils are of the highest medicinal quality, imported from Europe.
 Frances has been trained in this modality.